 4- The Add-Ons.

 Stick with tradition.
 Get the corn and potatoes, and especially the onions (they are not like any onions you’ve ever eaten – spicy, yet sweet).
 Pass on the trendy mushrooms, artichokes, sausage links, and any other add-on du jour taking up room in the boiling pot (and your stomach).
-Make your own dipping sauce–ketchup, mayo, horseradish, Worcestershire, lemon juice, and hot sauce–in any varying intensity that strikes your fancy.
+Sauce is optional, but if you’re a “dunker,” make your own dipping sauce–ketchup, mayo, horseradish, Worcestershire, lemon juice, and hot sauce–in any varying intensity that strikes your fancy.
 Order another beer.

 5- The Steaming Hot Tray.

 With a mountain of screaming hot, just-out-of-the-pot boiled crawfish sitting right in front of you, you are now in uncharted waters.
 As you take a whiff and your sinuses open up, it’s time to wipe the fog from your glasses and survey the massive mound of steaming mudbugs in front of you.
 Your first primal instinct is fear of the unknown.
 Don’t panic.
 Don’t run.
 Resist any inner urge to scream for help.
 Roll up your sleeves and take a long drink of ice-cold beer.